mattgodbolt/zindex/README.md

 ## Creating an index

 `zindex` needs to be told what part of each line constitutes the index.
-This can be done by a regular expression currently (JSON and field number coming soon).
+This can be done by a regular expression, by field, or by piping each line through an external program.

 By default zindex creates an index of `file.gz.zindex` when asked to index `file.gz`.